Jaynabergman/Amphibian_study_extent_SDMs/README.md

 ## Folders with the shared data

 ### Input_locs_extracted_vars (main folder)
-Separated into folders for each species.
+Separated into folders for each species (BCFR, CATO, CSFR, LTSA, TISA, WETO).  \
 Within each species folder there are three csv files (one for each study extent).
-The csv file has species scientific name, type (1=presence), and the extracted values of the climate variables used in the model under each presence point. **NOTE:** Due to data sharing agreements with various government agencies and researchers we are unable to share the lat and long locations of the input localities.
+The csv file has species scientific name, type (1=presence), and the extracted values of the climate variables used in the model under each presence point.  \
+**NOTE:** Due to data sharing agreements with various government agencies and researchers we are unable to share the lat and long locations of the input localities.

 ### Maxent_outputs (main folder)
 #### Models (sub folder)